Ziad235/Best-Vertex-Cover/README.md

 Blank line
 - Each edge: the names of the two ends.
 1 per line.

-_You can oepn the "test.txt" file to see how the input format should look like._
+_You can open the "HC_Data.txt" (for Hill-Climbing) and "ID_Data.txt" (for Iterative Deepening) files to see how the input format should look like._
 _Note: Make sure there is no endline (\n) after the last line of the input file to avoid program error._